Documentation

 SessionStart | Reports active domains, recent activity, and blacklist status at the beginning of each session. |

-All hooks are shell scripts located at .claude/cuite/hooks/ and symlinked to .claude/hooks/.
+All hooks are shell scripts located at .claude/cuite/hooks/ and symlinked individually to .claude/hooks/.
 They are registered in .claude/settings.json.
+Because each file is symlinked separately, you can add your own custom hooks in .claude/hooks/ alongside the framework hooks.

 Supply Chain Verification